FPGA Setup

 Reproducing FPGA CI Failures Locally

 When an FPGA test fails in CI, it can be helpful to run the tests locally with the version of the bitstream generated by the failing CI run.
-To avoid rebuilding the bitstream, you can download the bitstream artifact from the Azure Pipeline CI run and use opentitantool to load the bitstream manually.
+To avoid rebuilding the bitstream, you can download the bitstream artifact from the GitHub Actions run and use opentitantool to load the bitstream manually.

 To download the bitstream: